Cloudflare-native · Live

 A typed knowledge graph authored in Markdown with YAML frontmatter.
 A compiler parses, validates, graphs, chunks, and embeds everything before it enters storage.

-44 entities across 8 types: framework, threat, control, cloudflare, practice, segment, vendor, pattern
+60 entities across 9 types: framework, threat, control, cloudflare, compliance, practice, segment, vendor, pattern

 Typed relationships: mitigates, implemented_by, maps_to, defends_against, defined_in